 The non–gynaecological (NG) cytology service at Manchester University NHS Foundation Trust (MFT) is located on the 1st Floor of the Clinical Sciences Building 2 at the Oxford Road campus (ORC).

 We report approximately 4000 samples per annum and offer a comprehensive specialist service, reporting on a wide range of samples including serous fluids, urine, cerebrospinal fluid, bronchoscopically obtained respiratory samples and fine needle aspirates (FNAs).
 FNAs are taken from a wide variety of sites including thyroid, lymph nodes, salivary glands, deep tissues and organs, and may be performed freehand, under radiological guidance or by endoscopic ultrasound (EUS) and endobronchial ultrasound (EBUS).

-We are staffed by approximately 3.85 WTE consultant cytopathologists, 6.0 WTE BMS with MLA support and provide a diagnostic service to MFT, Trafford General Hospital, the Christie Hospital, other NHS Trusts, private care sector providers and general practices.
+We are staffed by approximately 3.85 WTE consultant cytopathologists, 6.0 WTE BMS with MLA support and provide a diagnostic service to MFT, Trafford General Hospital, the Christie Hospital, other NHS Trusts and general practices.
 We have a consultant led service which provides on-site provisional diagnosis at EBUS clinics and BMS assistance at a wide range of FNA clinics, including adequacy assessment at head and neck clinics at MFT and Trafford General Hospital as well as all types of clinics at the Christie Hospital.